Egan-Jones Ratings Company: History

-Sean Egan founded a research firm Red Flag Research in 1992 while working as a banker at Chemical Bank.
+Sean Egan founded the research firm Red Flag Research in 1992 while working as a banker at Chemical Bank.
 He hired Bruce Jones from Moody's who was working as an analyst, and renamed the company Egan-Jones.
 In December 1995, the company issued its first rating.

 The firm was granted NRSRO status on December 21, 2007, making it the ninth such organization to be recognized by the SEC.
 In 2014, Egan-Jones became certified by the EU ESMA as a credit rating agency.
 In 2021, Egan-Jones became listed on the UK Financial Conduct Authority register as a certified credit rating agency.
 The company is recognized by the National Association of Insurance Commissioners as a credit rating provider.

-The effectiveness of Egan-Jones' investor-supported credit ratings has been measured by third parties, including Richard D. Johnson of the Kansas City Federal Reserve, the Stanford University Business School and the University of Michigan's Business School.
+The effectiveness of Egan-Jones' investor-supported credit ratings has been measured by third parties, including Richard D. Johnson of the Kansas City Federal Reserve, the Stanford Graduate School of Business and the University of Michigan's Business School.

-Sean Egan, principal of Egan-Jones Rating, appeared before Congress on October 22, 2008 and argued that issuers of complex securities "shopped" for ratings which resulted in a race to the bottom in terms of credit transparency.
+Sean Egan, principal of Egan-Jones Rating, appeared before Congress on October 22, 2008, and argued that issuers of complex securities "shopped" for ratings which resulted in a race to the bottom in terms of credit transparency.
 Rather than "beat up Moody's and S&P for behavior" they'd been financially motivated to pursue, the government needs to support a new business model paid for by investors, not issuers, to support the funding ecosystem which has so severely broken down, he asserted.

 Egan-Jones on July 16, 2011, became the first NRSRO to cut its rating on the United States from AAA to AA+.
-On April 5, 2012, Egan-Jones downgraded the credit ranking of the United States for the second time (and within one year) from AA+ (Excellent) to AA (Very Good) assuming that the debt will reach $16.7 trillion by the end of 2012 while the GDP will not grow further $15.7 trillion limit and the debt to the GDP ratio will reach 112% of the national GDP which is the highest level since the WW II.
-On September 14, 2012, Egan-Jones downgraded the credit rating of the United States for the third time from AA to AA−, the lowest of what is considered "high grade", as a reaction to QE3.
+On April 5, 2012, Egan-Jones downgraded the credit ranking of the US for the second time, from AA+ (Excellent) to AA (Very Good) assuming that the debt would reach $16.7 trillion by the end of 2012 while the GDP would not grow further than a $15.7 trillion limit, and the debt-to-GDP ratio would reach 112% of the national GDP, which would be the highest level since the WW II.
+On September 14, 2012, Egan-Jones downgraded the credit rating of the US for the third time from AA to AA−, the lowest of what is considered "high grade", as a reaction to QE3.

 Egan-Jones was also the first to downgrade WorldCom and Enron.
-Companies such as Lehman Brothers, MBIA, IndyMac, and New Century, all encountered major financial troubles after getting downgraded by Egan-Jones.
+Companies such as Lehman Brothers, MBIA, IndyMac, and New Century, all encountered major financial difficulties after being downgraded by Egan-Jones.

-Egan-Jones’ CEO, Sean Egan, was named by Fortune Magazine as the number one person for warning about the 2008 financial crisis.
+Egan-Jones' CEO, Sean Egan, was named by Fortune Magazine as the number one person for warning about the 2008 financial crisis.